The following is excerpted from the March/April issue of the Photographic

 11 make-shift memorials, art, and even this exhibition are Sasha-inspired

 as well.
-The listing of names on a scrim behind popstar band U2 during
+The listing of names on a scrim behind the popstar band U2 during

 the Superbowl halftime show was likewise a Sasha-inspired moment.
 Those